wp-plugins/seo-data-transporter/readme.txt

 * Added support for the Catalyst theme, and the SEO Ultimate plugin

 = 0.9.6 =
 * Added support for Greg's High Performance SEO, Meta SEO Pack, and Yoast's meta keywords.
-Also, some sanitization and notice removals.
+Also, added some sanitization and addressed some notices.